 How do I volunteer?

 If you are an attorney who is interested in volunteering with Illinois Free Legal Answers, you can learn more here and start registration here.
-Or, you may contact PILI’s Managing Attorney, Elizabeth R. Boe, by email or at 312-832-5125.
+Additionally, we have provided resources to help you answer questions here.
+Or, you may contact Brent Page by email or at 312-832-5128.

 How do I ask a question?